 A: Yes.
 Part 6A of the Revised School Code requires that teachers in a charter school have proper certification, the same State requirement as a traditional school.

-Q: Must charter schools administer the MEAP test?
+Q: Must charter schools administer the State required assessment test?

 A: Yes.
-All Michigan charter schools must administer the Michigan Educational Assessment Program (MEAP) in the appropriate grades.
-Additionally, each school usually is required to administer a criterion reference test such as the CTBS, Stanford 9, or other recognized test.
+All Michigan charter schools must administer the State required assessment test in the appropriate grades.
+Additionally, each school usually is required to administer a nationally-normed test such as the NWEA-MAP.

 Q: May a PSA be religiously affiliated?

 A: No. A charter school must maintain the separation between church and State.